ianding1/ianding1.github.io/_posts/2019-09-13-bash-programming-tutorial.md

 done
 ```

-Process *orders.txt* line by line.
-The standard input can be redirected to the
+Process *orders.txt* line by line. standard input can be redirected to the
 output of another command.

 ## Functions